Nextiva / Blog / VoIP

 • Lack of integration with modern business tools: Want to integrate with a CRM, a webinar tool, or a team chat app?
 Tough luck.

-The better way?
-A unified communications approach that can do it all — business phone, email, video, and collaboration in one place and on any device.
+For these reasons, many businesses are choosing to move to a cloud-based PBX platform powered by VoIP technology.
+This unified communications approach that can do it all — business phone, email, video conferencing, and collaboration in one place and on any device.

 Going the cloud-based route makes everything about your business phone system better, including: